cliffmin/voxcompose/docs/SELF_LEARNING.md

 ### Storage Location

-Learning data is stored locally at:
+Learning data is stored locally using the XDG/data (or macOS Application Support) convention with the following precedence:

+1) VOXCOMPOSE_DATA_DIR/learned_profile.json (if set)
+2) $XDG_DATA_HOME/voxcompose/learned_profile.json (if set)
+3) macOS: ~/Library/Application Support/VoxCompose/learned_profile.json
+4) Linux/other: ~/.local/share/voxcompose/learned_profile.json

+You can inspect, modify, or delete this file at any time.

+Legacy location (pre-migration):
 ```
 ~/.config/voxcompose/learned_profile.json
 ```

-You can inspect, modify, or delete this file at any time.
+Note: New tools and scripts no longer read the legacy location directly.
+Use `tools/migrate_learning_data.sh` to move your profile.

 ## Advanced Features